 top of page

-Heirloom Garden Series – The Danvers Carrot: A Sweet, Sturdy Favorite of Early American Gardens
+The Danvers Carrot: A Sweet, Sturdy Favourite of Early American Gardens

 Welcome to Everlea Journal's Heirloom Garden Series, where we celebrate the timeless beauty of flowers and vegetables that have graced gardens for generations.
-Each week, we uncover the stories, history and unique charm of a classic heirloom varieties - from fragrant blooms to heritage vegetables - and share tips for bringing these vintage treasures into your own cottage garden.
+Each week, we uncover the stories, history and unique charm of a classic heirloom varieties - from fragrant blooms to heritage vegetables.
+We also share tips for bringing these vintage treasures into your own cottage garden.
+Wander through the world of heritage gardens and discover how they can enrich our lives with beauty, history, and purpose beginning with How to Plan a Heritage Garden That Lasts for Years.
 Whether you're a seasoned gardener or just starting your garden journey, this series invites you to explore the magic of plants that have stood the test of time.

 Danvers' heirloom carrot poster